kalisio/water-level-forecasting/README.md

 * `--timestep` time step in minutes (min 10, max 60)
 * `--timerange` past time range in days (min 1, max 30)

-Default data are provided from the 07-01-2020 to 06-02-2020 for some rivers in Occitanie - France, which is an interesting period because a flood episode has accoured around from the 22-01 to 25-01.
+Default data are provided from the 07-01-2020 to 06-02-2020 for some rivers in Occitanie - France, which is an interesting period because a flood episode has occoured from the 22-01 to 25-01.

 > Please note that data at some stations were missing during this period